szczyglis-dev/py-gpt/README.md

 ## MCP (Model Context Protocol)

 With the `MCP` plugin, you can connect **PyGPT** to remote tools exposed by `Model Context Protocol` servers (stdio, Streamable HTTP, or SSE).
 The plugin discovers available tools on your configured servers and publishes them to the model as callable commands with proper parameter schemas.
-You can whitelist/blacklist tools per server and optionally cache discovery results for speed.
+You can whitelist/blacklist tools per server.
+Tool discovery caching is enabled by default with a 300-second TTL.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#mcp